 “Data will talk if you are willing to listen.”– Jim Bergeson

-Focus on retention of high-value clients:
+Focus on the retention of high-value clients:

 No wonder high-value clients bring in the most profit.
 Accounting firms and practicing accountants should focus more on such clients since they not only bring in profit but also serve as long-term business partners.
 They can also add more credibility to your portfolio, thereby increasing your overall market value.